f32c/tools/ujprog/README.md

 just to copy this file from FTDI D2XX CDM driver to the same directory where ujprog.exe is)

-But sometimes, there is strange problem related with ujprog.exe compiled with mingw where ujprog.exe if started from "wrong" directory doesn't work.
+On VoIFS there is strange problem related with ujprog.exe compiled with mingw. ujprog.exe, if started from "wrong" directory doesn't work.
 When started from "wrong" directory, ujprog.exe will exit without printing any error or any other message while it should print help/usage message shown on top of this page.
+Possible cause of this problem is that "ftd2xx64.dll" (for win64) is found copied to System32 directory under name "ftd2xx.dll" (for win32).

-In this case copy ujprog.exe and dll to another directory and try again.
+Possible solution would be to remove all ftd2xx copies and copy ujprog.exe and dll to another directory and try again.

 *** LINUX ***